Discussion on Automation is Software Development – Insights from Paul Grizzaffi | Testμ 2024

 What automation(s) would you suggest first if I’m an automated QA team of one?
 (I can only do so much as one single human being…)

-if modern automation might be declared software, what might automation be or function like by, say, in 1-2 years?
+If modern automation might be declared software, what might automation be or function like by, say, in 1-2 years?

 How can we create Documentation with AI?